-Prerequisites: PTAC 1050, 1060, 1070, 1080, 1100, BIOL 2114.
+Prerequisites: PTAC 1050, PTAC 1060, PTAC 1070, PTAC 1080, PTAC 1100, BIOL 2114.

 Recommended Skills, Abilities, or Coursework: PTAC 1010 Clinical Practice I.

 This course covers the pathophysiology of specific musculoskeletal conditions.
-Discussions of treatment approaches as they pertain to physical therapy, radiology, surgical procedures and medications will be included.
+Discussions of the treatment approaches as they pertain to physical therapy, radiology, surgical procedures, and medications will be included.
 (CR-fall)